dannysmith/new-cursor-project-template/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security vulnerability within this project, please send an email to hi@danny.is.
-All security vulnerabilities will be promptly addressed.

 Please include the following information in your report: